tataratat/gustaf/README.md

 ![gustaf](docs/source/gustaf-logo.png)

-__gustaf__ is a python library to process and visualize numerical-analysis-geometries;
+__gustaf__ is a Python library to process and visualize numerical-analysis-geometries;
 gustaf currently supports the following elements:
 - points,
 - lines,